 Both the Santander 123 account and the 123 Lite account pay up to 3% cashback on selected household bills:

 - 1% cashback on water bills, council tax and the first £1,000 you pay towards a Santander residential mortgage.

 - 2% cashback on gas and electricity bills, Santander home insurance and Santander life protection.

 - 3% cashback on mobile and home phone bills, broadband and paid-for TV packages.

-The full account also pays interest on credit balances, at a rate of 1.5% on up to £20,000 - but it comes with a fee of £5 per month.
+The full account also pays interest on credit balances, at a rate of 1.5% on up to £20,000 for now, though this is falling to 1% from May.

 If you don't want to use the account for savings, the Lite account is a good option as you get the cashback on bills for only £1 per month (but no credit interest).